Your new, expensive filter is up and running. You just performed a water change a couple of days ago.

 While cloudy tanks aren’t right away harmful to your pet, long-term exposure can lead to complicated infections and rots.

 Thus, make sure that you keep the tank clean, the filtration system is fine, and be patient.
-If cloudy tanks are recurring problems for you, you can upgrade your filter or buy a suitable UV sterilizer to help you out!
+If cloudy tanks are recurring problem for you, you can upgrade your filter or buy a suitable UV sterilizer to help you out!